4Subsea/waveresponse-python/docs/user_guide/calculate_response.rst

         wave_body.set_wave_convention(**rao.wave_convention)

         # Reshape ``rao`` and ``wave`` so that they share the same frequency/direction
         # coordinates.
+In this example, ``wave`` will dictate the coordinates, and
+        # the ``rao`` object will be interpoated to match these coordinates.
         # It is recommended to reshape (i.e., interpolate) the magnitude-squared
-        # version of the RAO when estimating the response, since this has shown
+        # version of the RAO when estimating response, since this has shown best
-        # best results:
+        # results:
         #    https://cradpdf.drdc-rddc.gc.ca/PDFS/unc341/p811241_A1b.pdf
-        freq = rao._freq
+        freq = wave._freq
         dirs = wave._dirs
         rao_squared = np.abs(rao * rao.conjugate())
         rao_squared = rao_squared.reshape(freq, dirs, freq_hz=False, degrees=False)